GhassenHafsiaINSAT/DHCP_DNS_client-server/Network_concepts.md

 - Network traffic refers to the packets passing through a network.
 - It indicates the amount of data moving across a computer network at any given time.

-## Address Resolution Protocol (ARP)
-- **Purpose**: Translates IP addresses into MAC addresses to help devices locate each other on a local network.
-- **IP Address**: Used for routing data across networks.
-- **MAC Address**: Unique identifier assigned to network devices.

-## Domain Name System (DNS)
-- **Purpose**: Translates domain names (e.g., www.example.com) into IP addresses (e.g., 192.0.2.1) to facilitate communication over the internet.

-### DNS Query
-- A DNS query is a demand for information sent from a user's computer to a DNS server, asking for the IP address associated with a domain name.

 ## Encapsulation Process
 - **Definition**: Adding a header to your data as it moves down the network stack.